 Here's the problem: Most students approach studying with vague intentions—"I'll study more" or "I'll be more focused"—without understanding what actually makes learning effective.
 They rely on willpower, which inevitably runs out.

 This guide will show you the seven most effective study habits for 2026, backed by research and adapted for the unique challenges of modern student life—including the rise of AI tools, unprecedented digital distractions, and the constant pull of your smartphone.
+For a complete collection of evidence-based learning methods, also explore our guide to study techniques.

 The science of study habits